 The Arc’teryx SL Jacket Collection

-Within the Arc’teryx SL collection there are an assortment of jackets.
+Within the Arc’teryx SL collection, there is an assortment of jackets.
 Below we compare the differences between the jackets within the collection so you can be sure you are purchasing exactly what you are looking for.

 Similar to the Alpha SL, the Beta SL jacket is also a super lightweight and packable weatherproof shell.
-This particular model though, is designed for hikers and backpackers and will have specific features dedicated to these types of activities.
+This particular model though is designed for hikers and backpackers and will have specific features dedicated to these types of activities.
 Specific features include a low-profile StormHood™ and laminated WaterTight™ zippers on the two hand pockets.
-If you’re a hiker looking for a reliable jacket for your toughest journeys, the Beta SL is a great choice.
+If you’re a hiker looking for a reliable jacket to fit as your packable emergency weather protection, the Beta SL is a great choice.

 Other SL models include the Fission SL jacket which is the lightest, fully waterproof and insulated jacket which is perfect for cold, wet weather.
-Unfortunately, there is no women’s model for this particular jacket, but for the men looking for something super light, durable and weatherproof that will also keep you warm, the Fission SL jacket is exactly what you need.
+Unfortunately, there is no women’s model for this particular jacket, but for the men looking for something super light and weatherproof that will also keep you warm, the Fission SL jacket is exactly what you need when the weather turns.
 A helmet compatible StormHood™, anatomical shaping and articulated elbows with gusseted underarms makes it ideal for hikers and climbers.
-This jacket pairs the Arc’teryx exclusive Thermatek™ insulation with GORE-TEX® weatherproof fabric to create the ultimate wet, cold weather jacket perfect for all your outdoor pursuits.
+This jacket pairs the Arc’teryx exclusive Thermatek™ insulation with GORE-TEX® weatherproof fabric to create the ultimate emergency, wet weather protection jacket perfect for cooler temepratures.